Haulgames/ShowHWID/README.md

 This is Program, which show your HWID(your PC).

-This is very easy code to show HWID!!!
+It's very easy code to show HWID!!!

 Good Luck with programming in Csharp